WORDS BY LUCY HARDY

 ‘My mum gave me a watch when I was much younger and it was fancy to me at the time because I’d never had one before.
 It was a small-face gold Invicta watch and after she gave it to me, I’d never take it off.
 I like watches that can be versatile, something I can wear to dinner but also something I can wear to go out shopping or run errands.
 Versatility is key.’

-‘I love the colour combination of the dark green and the yellow gold with these pieces, it’s very very sophisticated.
+‘I love the color combination of the dark green and the yellow gold with these pieces, it’s very very sophisticated.
 It can be dressed up or dressed down.
 I think anything that you wear is an expression of who you are.
 I like being comfortable and there’s no better way to do that but to wear sneakers.
 Along with comfortability, I still like to make a statement so having a watch that can do that is perfect.’

 Yuming Wu (@mryumingwu) — CMO of Stadium Goods, was browsing magazines in the early ‘00s and discovered The Alife Rivington Club, an early pioneer of the sneaker scene.
-‘I visited the store looking for a pair of sneakers I saw on display in the magazine and was completely drawn into the world of collectable sneakers.
+‘I visited the store looking for a pair of sneakers I saw on display in the magazine and was completely drawn into the world of collectible sneakers.
 The pair of sneakers I visited the Alife Rivington Club for was the Nike Air Max 1 Atmos Safari but they were sold out.
 I went on a month-long hunt for them, luckily a friend of mine had them in my size and she sold them to me.’

-‘I like accessories that relate to each other in some way, colour is one of the easier ways to style them together.
+‘I like accessories that relate to each other in some way, color is one of the easier ways to style them together.
 What was once an unliked palette of muted brown tones, is now one of the trendiest thanks to Travis Scott.
 He applied that theme perfectly to the classic Air Force 1 and created a great looking remix.
-MAD Paris does amazing customisation work, I really like how they’ve turned the Nautilus dark and muted but still classy.’
+MAD Paris does amazing customization work, I really like how they’ve turned the Nautilus dark and muted but still classy.’